Art

 By the early 1960s, Hope’s firm was among the largest in the region.
 Born in San Bernardino, after working in Richard Requa’s office, Frank L. Hope Sr. established his firm in 1928.
 The post-war building boom proved successful for Hope and his colleagues – the expansion included his son Frank L. Hope Jr. joining the company in 1953.
 Frank Jr. would play a key role in managing the design team charged with the Timken project.

-While no evidence has been identified in his archive, architect Philip Johnson MAY have played a role in the museum’s design.
+While no evidence has been identified in his archive, architect Philip Johnson may have played a role in the museum’s design as well.
 Leveraging travertine, bronze and glass into a "see-through museum," the design has been heralded as one of the most expensive buildings San Diego had seen when it opened to the public.

 Mosher offered that in conversation with Kelly, he “…said he was so taken with the idea that he could design an art gallery in California… he said, ‘Well I’ll do it.
 I’ll do it… He [Kelly] got thinking about it… Mr. Ames went home and left him with the program, and he realized ‘Gee, I don’t know how to start out designing an art gallery.’
 So he was talking to his friend Philip Johnson.
 And he said to Mr. Johnson, ‘You know I am really on the spot.
 I don’t know what to do.
 He [Ames] thinks I am going to design it and I don’t know what to do… What’ll I do?
 And Johnson said, ‘I’ll help you.”